 As a conglomerate, HOF has been entertaining and catering to Sacramento’s youth unlike any other group.
 Weekly events, such as CAKE at District 30 and Salty Saturdays at Highwater, have significantly propelled HOF’s clout in the last year alone.
 However, the group has been around since 2008 and has plans to be around for many years to come.

-Damian Lynch is a founding member of HOF.
-As Chief Operations Officer and Event Manager, Lynch has persistently been in meetings with the city and his team, working to break the barriers necessary to bring such a large-scale event to life.
+As a founding member, Damian Lynch, HOF’s Chief Operations Officer and Event Manager, has persistently been in meetings with the city and his team, working to break the barriers necessary to bring such a large-scale event to life.

 “We’re ready to prove ourselves,” said Lynch.
 “We’re learning and we’re helping set the rules and following the rules, and then, just getting a really good relationship with these people, because we are the first ones that they have had to deal with in 30 years.
 So, it’s just kind of cool that they’re down to grow with us and allow us to do this.”